microsoft/AzureTrailblazerAcademy/month1/labs/lab_SQL/README.md

 1. Open Portal to create SQL PaaS Database.

-- Select Database service from the search bar
+- Type 'SQL Databases' on the search bar to select the service.
-- Select 'Add' to create a new database
+- Select 'Add' to create a new database.
 - Select Resource Group
 - Enter Database name: 'ata-sql-2012-migrate-<name>'
 - Server: Click on 'Create new'